Updated: Oct 28, 2021

 Mediation is a very effective way of dispute resolution.
 It can have the following benefits:

-Confidentiality- mediation is a very private and confidential process.
-The judge will not be informed of the discussions and negotiation at mediation.
+Confidentiality- Mediation is a very private and confidential process.
+The judge will not be informed of the discussions and negotiations at mediation.
 The discussions, that happened in mediation, are usually not allowed to be used against a party if the case goes to trial.

-All civil cases, regardless of their complexity or number of parties, are eligible to be referred to mediation.
+All civil cases, regardless of their complexity or number of parties, and most of the family law cases are eligible to be referred to mediation.
 Following are the factors that indicate whether the dispute is suitable for mediation:

 where the parties are willing to participate in mediation;